ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-getting-started/guide.en-gb.md

 ![Network Overview](images/vcd-networking-overview.png){.thumbnail}

-In this section, you can find all the network components of your vCD environments here: networks, Edge Gateways, Provider Gateways, IP address ranges, datacentre groups, and security tags.
+In this section, you can find all the network components of your vCD environments: networks, Edge Gateways, Provider Gateways, IP address ranges, datacentre groups, and security tags.

 ### Content Hub